freeCodeCamp/guide/src/pages/typescript/index.md

 If you want to try out TypeScript without installation, visit the <a href='http://www.typescriptlang.org/play/index.html' target='_blank' rel='nofollow'>TypeScript Playground</a>.

-To learn more about installation, see the [Installation Appendix](./src/articles/typescript/appendix-installation/index.md).
+To learn more about installation, see the [installation guide](./typescript/installing-typescript).